Choupo-Moting pulls out of Cameroon’s 2017 AFCON squad - Nigeria Today

 Choupo-Moting pulls out of Cameroon’s 2017 AFCON squad

-Choupo-Moting was the latest player to put club before country ahead of AFCON, raising questions again over the timing of the tournament in the middle of the season in Europe.

-Clubs in Europe provide the vast majority of players for the 16 competing countries at the competition.

-The post Choupo-Moting pulls out of Cameroon’s 2017 AFCON squad appeared first on Vanguard News.
+The post Choupo-Moting pulls out of Cameroon’s 2017 AFCON squad appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG